Genetics PhD Program Information and Handbook

 - Certification meeting with your committee to approve coursework.
-Completion of signed Certification Meeting Form.
+Completion of signed First-Year Certification Meeting Form.

 - One semester of Teaching Experience in Genetics 133, 466, 467, 468 or 566.

 - Summer colloquium presentations each summer beginning year 3.

 - Oral Thesis Proposal Defense exam: Oral defense of thesis proposal to thesis advisory committee.
 Signed warrant must be submitted to the Graduate School.

 - Writing and successfully defending the PhD thesis including public seminar and exam with thesis advisory committee.
 Signed warrant must be submitted to the Graduate School.